suspect-devices/digithink/docs/serverdocs/README.md

 # Server Modernization

-This is an ongoing project that hosts several domains.
+This is an ongoing project that hosts several domains. (please refer to the operations guide for current setup and maintainence)

 ## Overview